Seal of Dane County County of Dane

 Birds, insects, bears oh my!
 For all of our animal lovers out there, this is the camp for you!
 We will explore the animals in our parks and waterways as well as at the Henry Vilas Zoo.
 This camp will include an experience at the zoo and with the Dane County Wildlife Center.

 Chickens, gardening, and more.
 Campers will play games, meet animals, garden, and craft to learn about how a farm operates.
-This camp will include a field trip to a local farm.
+This camp will include a field to Sassy Cow Creamery.

 Week 8: Creature Creations